Best Day Trip from Cartagena: Palenque de San Basilio

 We stopped at a small building where a man was sitting outside with his young daughter.
 He is the tallest man in the center of the picture below, from a band called Kombelisa Mi, described as a hip-hop group and as a “Populist Afro-Colombian dance party.”

-He welcomed us in and we saw some instruments that were recognizable, like a xylophone and drums, and some that are very unusual and had the look of “swamp music instruments” I have seen in New Orleans.
+He welcomed us in, and we saw some instruments that were recognizable, like a xylophone and drums and some that were very unusual and had the look of “swamp music instruments” I have seen in New Orleans.

 They have played at international venues, including the Kennedy Center and the Lincoln Center, as well as places in Europe and South America.